Below is a rough translation

 For who among you who wishes to build a tower does not

-first having sat down calculate the expense, whether he has to completion?
+first having sat down calculate the expense, whether he has into completion?

 θέλων: PAPart